nathan-barry/nathan.rs/content/posts/fixing-ios-codeblocks.md

 <img alt="shyam.blog code block issue" src="/images/IMG_9057.png">
 </div>

 As you can see, the text-size isn't uniform across code block lines.
-I've seen this issue across many blogs that compile markdown files to HTML such as Hugo or Jekyll sites.
+I've seen this issue across many blogs that compile markdown files to HTML such as sites built using Hugo, Jekyll, or even [custom md-to-html shell scripts](https://github.com/git-bruh/site).

 This issue seems to happen on every browser on iOS (Safari, Firefox, and Chrome in my testing).